roman-milk/roman-milk.github.io/jessicas-change-management.md

  Upending the jaegger bottle, I jammed it in between my juicy juggies.
 As a result, I had a beer bottle stuck in my hemline and an inverted jaegger bottle pinched into my cleavage for sure.
 Right away, the rest of the dark liqueur gushed out and ran down my tummy.
 Of course, the least of the fluid ended up in the beer bottle.
 But that didn't really matter.

  Continuing my sexy dance, I strutted over to Spike-Boy, that freshman who had tried to expose my titties with the toasting-trick during the 'Bus Driver' game.
 Now, he was about to get the full tit service.
-Report_Story #7